xam33r/AngularCommunicateBetweenModules/README.md

-# LazyLoad Angular Ivy Modules
+# This project demonstrates simple communication between Modules

+This project extends functionality from <a href="https://github.com/xam33r/LazyLoadAngularIvyModules"> previous project </a>

 This small project demonstrates how how to manually/programmatically lazy load Angular modules with ivy

 Run command ng --version to check Angular version

-#Please make sure you have Angular 8.1.x or higher
+# Please make sure you have Angular 8.1.x or higher

 enable Ivy by adding following option in angularCompilerOptions inside tsconfig.json "angularCompilerOptions": {